NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 ![Image](https://user-images.githubusercontent.com/91562336/234261904-32e7b386-291d-434e-a223-a40adb4d4a78.png)
 *(Figur 2)*

-Every component you make in your Power App is “stored” in .JSON and .YML files.
-These files are being “fed” into Microsoft’s PowerApps application, which in turn generates your app.
-You can connect your app to your GitHub account and access the files from there, or open them in your favorite code editor.
-Accessing these files directly won't necessarily provide you with more options than you already have in the Power Apps editor, but it might be easier to access and change certain features and settings.
+Every component created in a Power App is stored in .JSON and .YML files.
+These files are then utilized by Microsoft's Power Apps application to generate the app.
+You have the option to connect your app to your GitHub account to access the files, or you can open them in your preferred code editor.
+Directly accessing these files may not necessarily provide additional options beyond what is available in the Power Apps editor, but it can make it easier to access and modify certain features and settings.

 ### Version control
-Power apps has a built in version control by default.
-This version control can be accessed outside of the application itself on the main menu and will version every save and track which version that is live.
-Versioning number will be automatic and the creator can add comments on the save and published apps if wanted.
-While this is a really good foundation it might be worth while looking into the other part of versioning, the experimental Github version control.
+Power Apps has built-in version control functionality by default.
+This version control can be accessed from the main menu outside of the application, and it tracks every save to indicate which version is currently live.
+Versioning numbers are automatically generated, and the creator can add comments to the save and published apps if desired.
+While this is a good foundation, it may be worthwhile to explore other aspects of version control, such as the experimental GitHub version control.

 ### Github version control
-The MS team will always release new features into Power apps.
-One of these is the Git integration which allows users to hook up their application to Girhub.
-Therefor using it as a version control system in addition to the integrated one.
+The Microsoft team regularly releases new features into Power Apps.
+One such feature is Git integration, which enables users to connect their applications to GitHub, using it as an additional version control system in addition to the integrated one.

-This will make it possible to pull and push into git, sync the repo and even edit the repo directly in code.
-Though this make the process of creating an application harder - it can help with even clearer explanation of features, updates and commits.
+This makes it possible to pull and push into Git, sync the repository, and even edit the repository directly in code.
+Although this may make the process of creating an application more challenging, it can lead to even clearer explanations of features, updates, and commits.

-To get started you should go to: Settings > Experimental features and go down until you see Git-integration.
+To get started, navigate to Settings > Experimental Features and scroll down until you see Git integration.

 ### Start from data sources
-Power Apps offer multiple ways to quick-start your app and pre-populate it with data.
-Having access to multiple data sources in its Microsoft environment makes it a powerful tool to generate apps that solve work related problems on the fly.
+Power Apps offers multiple ways to quickly start your app and pre-populate it with data.
+With access to multiple data sources in the Microsoft environment, it becomes a powerful tool to generate apps that can solve work-related problems on the fly.
 ![Image](https://user-images.githubusercontent.com/91562336/234009602-fe73700f-8cd2-44b6-bdf3-a11d815272f2.jpg)

-For example: If you have an Excel spreadsheet for booking and charging the company’s electric car, you could make that into an app.
-In fact, you can use most Microsoft work tools like SharePoint, Excel and Dataverse to create your app.
+For example, if you have an Excel spreadsheet for booking and charging the company’s electric car, you can turn it into an app.
+In fact, you can use most of Microsoft's work tools such as SharePoint, Excel, and Dataverse to create your app.
 You can also populate your app from a database.
-Another option is to use a Figma UI kit to get your app started.
-We will briefly explain a few of the most popular options, and how they work.
+Another option is to use a Figma UI kit to get started with your app.
+We will briefly explain a few of the most popular options and how they work.
 <hr>

 ![Image](https://user-images.githubusercontent.com/91562336/234001709-5437d399-166b-4e2e-b3c2-fe1ac1d0fb7d.jpg)

 **Excel**

 As already mentioned, you can import data from Excel spreadsheets and use it to generate an app.
-This can be werry convenient if you already have the data you want to use organized in Excel.
-Also, many of the formulas used in Excel are also used in Power Apps, although with some difference, it will be familiar for users that are intermediate or advanced in Excel.
-It is worth mentioning that Excel is not a scalable datasource because of it's limitations with columns and rows.
+This can be very convenient if you already have the data you want to use organized in Excel.
+Additionally, many of the formulas used in Excel are also used in Power Apps, so users with intermediate or advanced Excel skills will find it familiar.
+It is worth mentioning, however, that Excel is not a scalable data source due to its limitations with columns and rows.
 <hr>